soundscape-community/authoring-tool/install.md

 1. In the `/backend` folder, if there is no virtual environment (`.venv`), create one and select it as the default Python interpreter in VSCode.
     * Run `python -m venv .venv`.
     * If you did not have python you can try to use `python3 -m venv .venv`
 2. You can use the line below to check if there are any Python packages that you haven't installed yet.
-    * run `pip install -r requirements.txt`.
+Go to the backend folder and run `pip install -r requirements.txt`.
 3. In the folder `/backend/.env`(If you did not have is folder just create one):
     * Create files called  `local.env`, `development.env`, `production.env`, and `.env`
     * Copy the below and pasted to these four files( `local.env`, `development.env`, `production.env`, and `.env`)